 The Bottom Line

-GEO isn't a replacement for SEO — it's the layer on top that decides who gets quoted once the AI has retrieved its candidates.
-The fundamentals (crawlability, authority, content quality) still gate everything, and the new work (extractable answers, entity clarity, citation tracking) decides the winners.
-Start with a baseline, fix the foundation, and measure AI mentions like you measure rankings.
+GEO isn't a replacement for SEO.
+It's the layer on top that decides who gets quoted once the AI has already retrieved its candidates.
+The fundamentals still gate everything: crawlability, authority, and content quality.
+The new work, extractable answers, entity clarity, citation tracking, decides who actually wins.
+Start with a baseline, fix the foundation, and measure AI mentions the same way you already measure rankings.